fingerprintjs/fingerprintjs/contributing.md

 ```

 Alternatively, make a PR to this repository, the test will run on BrowserStack automatically.
-But the test won't run when the PR is made from a fork repository, in this case a member will run the tests manually.
+But the test won't run when the PR is made from a fork repository, in this case, a member will run the tests manually.

 BrowserStack sessions are unstable, so a session can fail for no reason;
 restart the testing when you see no clear errors related to the tests.
 If you run the test command multiple times in parallel, BrowserStack will lose access to the Karma server
-(for some reason), that will cause the tests to hang infinitely, so try to run a single testing at once.
+(for some reason), which will cause the tests to hang infinitely, so try to run a single test command at once.

-To check the distributive TypeScript declarations, build the project and run:
+To check the distribution TypeScript declarations, build the project and run:

 ```bash
 yarn check:dts
 ```

-To check that the package is compatible with server side rendering, build the project and run:
+To check that the package is compatible with server-side rendering, build the project and run:

 ```bash
 yarn check:ssr
 ```

-### How to make an entropy source
+### How to add an entropy source

-Entropy source is a function that gets a piece of data about the browser a.k.a. a fingerprint component.
+An entropy source is a function that gets a piece of data about the browser.
+The value returned by an entropy source (also called an entropy component) is used to produce the visitor identifier.
 Entropy sources are located in the [src/sources](src/sources) directory.
-Entropy component must be a simple JS value that can be JSON-encoded.
+All entropy components must be simple JavaScript values that can be encoded into JSON.

+Entropy sources must meet the following requirements:
+- It is stable — it always or almost always produces the same value in each browser, including incognito, guest, and desktop modes.
+- It is selective — it produces different values in different browsers, operating systems, or devices.
+    A good entropy source represents the browser, operating system, or device settings.
+- It produces no side effects, such as messages in the browser console, DOM changes, modal windows, notifications, and sounds.
+- It is fast.
+An entropy source should take no more than 1 second to complete.
+- It doesn't represent only the browser version.
+An example of such a signal is a JavaScript feature probing.
+    It's not a good entropy source because the return value is likely to change due to automatic browser updates,
+    the selectivity is low, and the same entropy can be achieved by just using the User-Agent string.

-Entropy source runs in 2 stages: "load" and "get":
+Entropy sources run in 2 stages: "load" and "get":
 - "Load" runs once when the agent's `load` function is called.
     It must do as much work on the source as possible to make the "get" phase as fast as possible.
     It may start background processes that will run indefinitely or until the "get" phase runs.